 - Impaired driving — Truck drivers are forbidden from operating commercial vehicles if they have a blood alcohol concentration of .04 percent or higher or are under the influence of any kind of controlled substance.
 Drivers may be subject to pre-employment testing, random testing throughout employment and testing after an accident.

 - Texting and driving — The FMCSA prohibits the use of handheld mobile phones while operating commercial vehicles.
 This includes using at least one hand to make a phone call, pressing more than a single button on a mobile device or reaching for a mobile phone in a way that takes a driver out of a seated, seat-belted position.

 - Truck maintenance — Commercial vehicles must be properly maintained to ensure their safe operation.
 The rules require trucking companies to keep accurate logs of trucks’ safety inspections and of maintenance and repairs.

 The FMCSRs also place restrictions on trucking companies, specifically to prevent them from putting undue pressure on drivers in ways that can encourage unsafe operation.

 If you or a loved one has been injured in an accident with a commercial truck, get in touch with the Largey Law Firm in Tavares, Florida.
 Our legal team knows how to investigate your case to determine whether safety regulations were violated, which can be important to obtaining fair compensation for your injuries.
-To schedule a free in-person or Skype consultation, call us at 352-253-0456 or contact us online.
+To schedule a free in-person or Skype consultation, contact us online.